VladaAlek/pp-commerce-261124/README.md

 This page offers a tabular overview of selected courses, their quantity, price, and discount (if activated).
 By wish, the *remove* link allows the User to eliminate the undesired course from the bag.
 The logos of individual courses serve as links to individual categories view, too.
 This feature makes it easier to understand the connections between the course overview and its content.
 If the category logo is unavailable, the project's  [logo](docs/images/bag_project_logo_display.png) will be rendered.
 Finally, the *Keep Exploring* link invites users to learn more about other courses and eventually add them to the shopping basket.
 At the lower end of the page, a button is available to finalize the shopping activities.

 The *Checkout page* consists of two major sections: 1: Order Summary, which provides the overview of the User's shopping selection, and 2: Checkout Form, which makes it possible for the User to enter personal data.
 They serve both the site administrator and the User as a confirmation that the digital learning service is provided to the desired customer.
 In cases where the User is a *Registered User*, most fields are prepopulated with the User's account data.
 The idea is to improve the UI.
 The same goal is achieved when the User selects *Save this delivery information* in the My Profile checkout field.
 The last feature is the self-explanatory outcome.
 Not less important is that even in this stage, the User has the *Adjust Bag* at its disposal.
 It will lead him to the bag page, where it is possible to delete the unwanted courses from the shopping bag.
-Additionally, if the categories logo is not availble, the projects  [logo](docs/images/project%20logo%20instead%20of%20category%20logo%20in%20checkout.png) will be rendered.
+Additionally, if the categories logo is not available, the projects  [logo](docs/images/project%20logo%20instead%20of%20category%20logo%20in%20checkout.png) will be rendered.

 The essential part of the form field is the payment window dedicated to credit card data.
-Upon successful payment the [message](docs/images/email%20in%20production%201.png) will indicate the number of the order, as well as the [email](docs/images/email%20in%20production%202.png) ([Gmail View](docs/images/email%20in%20production%203.png)) where the order details are going to be sent ([test in development stage](docs/images/email%20in%20development.png)).
+Upon successful payment, the [message](docs/images/email%20in%20production%201.png) will indicate the number of the order, as well as the [email](docs/images/email%20in%20production%202.png) ([Gmail View](docs/images/email%20in%20production%203.png)) to which the order details will to be sent ([test in development stage](docs/images/email%20in%20development.png)).

 The data about purchased courses is stored in profiles/models/PurchasedCourse model/database.
 This feature ensures that unlogged users do not lose access to purchased courses.

 The icons **locked** or **unlocked** in appropriate colours of red or green are rendered on the [categories purchase status](docs/images/locked_unlocked.png) - [categories purchase status restyled](docs/images/locked_unlocked%20categories.png) and [individual_categor purchase status](docs/images/locked_unlocked%20ind%20category.png).

 ### Discount
 If more than 1500 euros are spent, a 10% discount is offered on the index page, too.
 If this option is activated, the reduced price is visible in Navabar, while in the [Shopping Bag](docs/images/discount_bag.png) and [shopping confirmation details](docs/images/discount_checkout_success.png) the amount of saved money is indicated.
-The later is located on the *Profile page*.*
+The latter is located on the *Profile page*.*

 *About Page* begins with a centred heading **About Disaster Ready - Germany** and another call-to-action button for exploring online courses.
 The main content includes an introductory section describing the platform’s mission to enhance emergency preparedness through digital learning.
-Below this, a instructor profile cards present experts specializing in various disaster-related fields, including dummy links to instructor's profiles.
-As mentioned earlier in this text, this would be an ideal place to add *Make an Appoitment* feature in the further stages of the project's development.
+Below this, instructor profile cards present experts specializing in various disaster-related fields, including dummy links to instructor's profiles.
+As mentioned earlier in this text, this would be an ideal place to add *Make an Appointment* feature in the further stages of the project's development.
 An additional section highlights recent public events related to disaster communication.
-At a very end, a promotional message offers a tempting discount on online courses.
+At the very end, a promotional message offers a tempting discount on online courses.

 ## Mailchimp

 - User subscription is located on the *Profile page*.
 The user who shared data to form the profile is presumed to continue with this activity and subscribe to our periodical letter.

-#### Mailchimp Design and Responsivness
+#### Mailchimp Design and Responsiveness

 - [SM](docs/images/profile%20page%20SM.png); [MD](docs/images/profile%20page%20MD.png); [LG](docs/images/profile%20page%20LG.png);